What is MQTT Used For in IOT?

 It is very simple and lightweight messaging protocol, designed for devices with limited processing power and low-bandwidth, high-latency or unreliable networks.

-MQTT was designed to minimise network bandwidth and device resource requirements, whilst also attempting to ensure data delivery reliability and some degree of assurance of delivery.
+It was designed to minimise network bandwidth and device resource requirements, whilst also attempting to ensure data delivery reliability and some degree of assurance of delivery.

 This is because bandwidth and battery power are at a premium, in IOT equipment designs.